omae26/Html-css-Project/README.md

 # Html-css-Project
-This repository contains come of the learning projects I created while learning html and css
+This repository contains some of the learning projects I created while learning html and css Currently I'm still learning html still ,so as I move , I update this file